Home - Electrical equipment

 • entertainment organizations;

-High temperature protection - overalls for fire services, rescuers, oil industry workers.
-Differs in increased fire resistance, includes special shoes and gloves.
+Protective against high temperatures– overalls for fire services, rescuers, and oil industry workers.
+It is characterized by increased fire resistance, includes special shoes and gloves.

-For work at height- is characterized by strong equipment, ease of use, which allows you to perform work with maximum safety.
+For work at height– characterized by robust equipment and ease of use, which allows you to perform work with maximum safety.
 The equipment includes:

 • belts;